OpenZeppelin/openzeppelin-sdk/examples/cli-with-deps/README.md

 # Sample ZeppelinOS project with dependencies

 This is a simple ZeppelinOS project that uses several dependencies to retrieve contracts and build an application.
-It relies on `dep-basic` (from this same repository) to use a sample `EthBox` contract, and on [`openzeppelin-zos`](https://github.com/OpenZeppelin/openzeppelin-zos) for a regular `ERC20` contract.
+It relies on `example-dep-basic` (from this same repository) to use a sample `EthBox` contract, and on [`openzeppelin-zos`](https://github.com/OpenZeppelin/openzeppelin-zos) for a regular `ERC20` contract.

 ## How this project was set up